NMS Delfinul: Patrol 6

 The mission of the sixth patrol was to cut the Russian communication routes between Batumi and Istanbul.
-Delfinul left port on the 30 November, but because of bad weather, it was forced to return to base on the 3 December 1941.
+Delfinul left port on 30 November, but because of bad weather, it was forced to return to base on 3 December 1941.

 Patrol 7

 The seventh patrol (6–13 December) took Delfinul back to the Batumi-Istanbul line.
 It didn't detect any enemy convoys.
 On its way back, it detected two Russian submarines near Constanța.

 Patrol 8

-The first patrol of 1942 (18–30 May) found Delfinul under the command of Locotenent Commander (USN rank - Lieutenant Commander) Constantin Lungu, who had been promoted.
+The first patrol of 1942 (18–30 May) found Delfinul under the command of Locotenent Commander (USN rank – Lieutenant Commander) Constantin Lungu, who had been promoted.
 It patrolled the north side of the Turkish coast without detecting anything.
-It was attacked by two Russian planes on the 27 May without sustaining any damage.
+It was attacked by two Russian planes on 27 May without sustaining any damage.

 Patrol 9

 The last patrol of Delfinul (25 June – 3 July 1942) was carried out near Yalta.
 On 27 June, they arrived in the operation theatre but were forced to stay submerged because of enemy aircraft.
 Between 4:26 and 15:30 (3:30 pm) Delfinul was the target of 240 anti-submarine bombs.
 A fuel tank cracked.
-After 16:00 (4:00 pm), an enemy patrol craft appeared, and Căpitan (USN rank - Lieutenant) Costăchescu ordered a complete stop on the electric motors.
+After 16:00 (4:00 pm), an enemy patrol craft appeared, and Căpitan (USN rank – Lieutenant) Costăchescu ordered a complete stop on the electric motors.
 The next day, the submarine was spotted on the surface by an enemy aircraft at 16:12 (4:12 pm).
 Some bullets damaged its conning tower.
 On 1 July, the last day of the Sevastopol evacuation, the Russian flotilla was very active in the Crimean zone, so Delfinul was spotted and hunted for 13 hours.
 Between 7:35 and 10:30, there were counted 107 depth charges.
 Around 13:00 (1:00 pm), there was an attack with 20 bombs, and at 15:40 (3:40 pm) another 24.
 In the evening, between 19:30 (7:30 pm) and 20:00 (8:00 pm), 82 depth charges and bombs exploded near the submarine and 35 away from it.
 In total 268 explosions, mainly air dropped anti-submarine bombs and a few depth charges.
 After the patrol ended, the submarine was sent for a total refit at the Galați shipyard, arriving there on 24 November.